0x0m0t0/otlex_strapi/README.md

 [ ] Sendgrid
-[ ] API Calls with ISBN to further metadata and categories https://openlibrary.org/dev/docs/api/books
+[ ] API Calls with ISBN to further metadata and categories https://openlibrary.org/dev/docs/api/books [ ] API Calls with ISBN to further metadata and categories https://literal.club/pages/api [ ]

 # 🚀 Getting started with Strapi